 MD, MA, MBA

-I have an unconventional background that combines medicine, technology and business.
-I enjoy creating innovative products and liaising between technical and clinical teams.
+My background combines medicine, technology and business domains.
+I enjoy creating innovative products around health and liaising between technical and clinical teams.

 2000: Bachelor of Medicine & Surgery.
 Delhi University.
 Equivalent to M.D. qualification in US.